lawson89/notmuchjs/docs/index.md

 You don't need a SPA to have a great looking and functional webapp.

-Whether you are a backend developer, a solopreneur or just someone looking to save time - there are more robust options for low/no js are available than ever before.
+Whether you are a backend developer, a solopreneur or just someone looking to save time - there are more robust options for low/no js than ever before.

 ## What is low/no js?